Welcome

 Ordinary Partnerships

-Partners in an ordinary partnership (governed by the Partnership Act 1890) are jointly and severally liable for the firm's debts incurred while they are partners (ss 9, 17 PA 1890).
-This means creditors can pursue any one partner for the full amount of a partnership debt, or pursue all partners collectively.
-Like sole traders, partners face unlimited personal liability.
+Partners in an ordinary partnership (governed by the Partnership Act 1890) are jointly liable for the firm’s debts incurred while they are partners (s 9 PA 1890) and jointly and severally liable for the partnership’s liabilities arising from wrongful acts or omissions and misapplication of third party property committed by a partner in the ordinary course of business (ss 10–12 PA 1890).
+Joint and several liability means creditors can pursue any one partner for the full amount of a partnership debt, or pursue all partners collectively.
+Each partner is an agent of the firm (s 5 PA 1890) and can bind the firm in contracts within authority; apparent authority can also bind the firm when a third party reasonably believes the partner has authority.

 Advantages and Disadvantages of Limited Liability